2022 FALL SOCCER INFORMATION

 When do the players get called to be informed what team they are on and who their coach is?

-- Open Registration for Fall Recreational Soccer – April-May-June
+- Open Registration for Fall Recreational Soccer – April 1st - June 18th, 2022

-- Player Ratings – June-July to balance teams (all new players will be assessed)
+- Player Ratings – Will be used from 2019 season (all new players U10-U14 will be assessed)

-- Coaches may begin contacting players from July 20 through August 3
+- Coaches may begin contacting players after - July 25th, 2022

 How do I register my child?

 Registration links are to be found on the home page of breasoccer.org.
 Email or direct contact number for information on registration dates and fees.
 AC Brea Recreational is run by a primarily all-volunteer staff that may need time to return calls and e-mails.
 Check the website first before trying to contact a board member.
 Usually you can find all the information you need there.
-If you have any difficulty contacting your division director, call the Technical Director or Registrar.
+If you have any difficulty and need help please contact the Recreational Director or Registrar.

 What equipment is needed?